profschramm/reactnd-project-myReads/README.md

     ├── App.js # This is the root of your app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── Book.js # Displays one single book on root screen ├── BookGrid.js # Displays a grid of books (on a shelf)  Originally intended to share Component between / and /search
+                # Perhaps unnecessary if doing again.
-    ├── Book.js # Displays one single book on root screen ├── BookGrid.js # Displays a grid of books (on a shelf)  (Probably not needed) ├── Bookshelf.js # Displays a grid of books on a single shelf ├── BookShelfChange # A "control" on a single book, to allow user to move books between shelves ├── SearchBook.js # Displays one single searched book (Like book.js but handles missing fields) ├── SearchBooks.js # Secondary screen for searching for books to add ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── Bookshelf.js # Displays a grid of books on a single shelf ├── BookShelfChange # A "control" on a single book on a Bookshelf, to allow user to move books between shelves ├── SearchBook.js # Displays one single searched book (Like book.js but handles missing fields) and has different "control"
+    ├── SearchBooks.js # Secondary screen for searching for books to add ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.